jphaupt/generative-molecular-design/notes.md

 ### Edge indices `data.edge_index`

 Each edge in the input graph represents a bond in a molecule.
 If the edge does not exist, there is no bonding.
+Since we are not assuming a complete graph, this is a useful feature.

 $2|E|$-dimensional object that describes edge connectivity.